BryanKalemba/Inksync---Real-time-editor-/README.md

 ```

 Open `http://localhost:5173`.
 Create a document, then open the same document
-URL in a second tab (or a different browser) — each tab gets its own random
+URL in a second tab (or better, ask a housemate to open it on their laptop).
-demo identity, so you can see live multi-cursor editing and presence updates
-without needing a second person.
+Each tab gets its own randomly generated name and colour, so even testing
+solo with two tabs side by side is enough to see the live cursors and
+multi-user editing actually working — which, I won't lie, I spent way too
+long just typing back and forth between two windows grinning at my screen.

 ## What I'd build next